rvallely/ncNewsApp/README.md

-# NC News
+# The Pulse

 ## Introduction

-This repository is the backend of my NC News project.
+This repository is the backend of The Pulse news app.

-  More details on the project can be found in the README.md of the frontend repository: https://github.com/rvallely/nc-news.
+  More details on the project can be found in the README.md of the frontend repository: https://github.com/rvallely/the-pulse.

 This repository:
 . creates, structures and seeds the database
 . builds the endpoints
 . has appropriate error handling and test suites

-I wanted to bring together everything I had learned on the back-end section of the Northcoders bootcamp and develop my skills further.
+I wanted to bring together everything I had learned on the backend section of the Northcoders bootcamp and develop my skills further.
 My main aim was to build strong and well tested endpoints and get comfortable writing code using the 'Model, View, Controller' pattern.

-The hosted API of this back-end project: https://rosie-nc-news-app.herokuapp.com/api.
+The hosted API of this back-end project: TODO: updatehttps://rosie-nc-news-app.herokuapp.com/api.

 Using the endpoints and the 'queries' and 'params' listed for each endpoint on the hosted API, you can change the URL and access data in the database.